ReachFive/identity-web-core-sdk/PUBLISH.md

 # Guide for publication

+1. Create a pull request named `Release vx.y.z` (add the Github tag `release`).

-1. Describe the new features and bug fixes in the [CHANGELOG.md](CHANGELOG.md).
+2. Describe the new features and bug fixes in the [CHANGELOG.md](CHANGELOG.md) file.

-2. Update the package's version with the command line below.
+3. Update the package's version with the command line below.
 It should respect the [semver](https://semver.org/) versioning.

     ```sh
     npm version [<newversion> | major | minor | patch]